Subclass 189 vs 190 vs 491 Visa from Indonesia: Which Pathway Is Right for You

 Calculate your score honestly, then apply this framework:

-Score 85+: Apply for 189 directly.
-Also lodge 190 state nominations as a backup — if an invitation comes from 190 first, take it.
+Score 85+: Submit an EOI for 189.
+Also consider 190 state nomination as a backup — if an invitation comes from 190 first, take it.
 You can hold multiple EOIs.

-Score 75–84: Target 190 with state nomination.
-Identify which states list your occupation, check their current nomination criteria, and submit ROI/applications to 2–3 states simultaneously.
+Score 75–84: Consider 190 with state nomination.
+Identify which states list your occupation, check their current nomination criteria, and follow each state's ROI or application process.
 Continue pursuing Superior English if you have not achieved it — 10 extra points changes your options significantly.

-Score 65–74: The 491 is your primary route.
+Score 65–74: Consider 491 as a primary route.
 Identify regional states where your occupation is listed and where you could genuinely live.
-Submit state nomination applications.
+Follow the relevant state nomination process.
 Consider whether improving English or accumulating more Australian study or experience could push you above 80 for a 190 option.

 Score below 65: Your occupation may not be on the correct list, or your skills assessment may face challenges.
 Verify your ANZSCO code with your assessing authority before spending more time on the points calculation.